HTC Desire 610: Hardware

 The HTC Desire 610 is powered by Qualcomm Snapdragon 400 system-on-chip consisting of a 1.2 GHz quad-core Krait CPU and Adreno 305 GPU.
 It comes with 1 GB RAM and 8 GB internal storage expandable up to 128 GB by using a microSD card.
-The phone has a 4.7 inch LCD display with 540x940 pixels (qHD) resolution and 234 ppi pixel density; the display on the AT&T model has 480x854 pixels (FWVGA) resolution and 200 ppi pixel density.
+The phone has a 4.7 inch LCD with 540x940 pixels (qHD) resolution and 234 ppi pixel density; the display on the AT&T model has 480x854 pixels (FWVGA) resolution and 200 ppi pixel density.
 The device has a 8MP rear-facing camera with f/2.4 aperture coupled with an LED flash and a 1.3 MP front-facing camera; both the front-facing and the rear-facing cameres are capable of 720p video recording.
 The phone has BoomSound front-facing stereo speakers.
 It has a 2040 mAh Li-Po non-removable battery.

 The HTC Desire 610 has Wi-Fi 802.11 b/g/n, Bluetooth 4.0, GPS and microUSB.
 It also has DLNA support, enabling wireless streaming from compatible devices.
 The phone supports 4G LTE networks.